Nevello Yoseke

-Nevello Cosmas Yoseke (born March 17, 1996) is a soccer player who plays as a defender or a midfielder.
-Born in Sudan, he represented Canada at the 2013 FIFA U-17 World Cup.
+Nevello Cosmas Yoseke (born March 17, 1996) is a South Sudanese former footballer who played as a midfielder.
+A former youth international for Canada, he played for the South Sudan national team.
+He currently serves as the head scout for the CF Montréal Academy.

 Early life

 Yoseke was born in Kharthoum, Sudan and has four siblings.
 When he was four years old, he moved to Cairo, Egypt with his family, before once again his family moved to Ottawa, Ontario when he was ten.
 He began playing organized youth soccer when he was 11 with Ottawa Internationals SC.
 Later he was part of the Ottawa Fury Academy.
 After a few years in the Fury system, in September 2011, he had a tryout with the U16 side of Brazilian top division team Cruzeiro, where he impressed and stayed for four months before returning to Canada due to a visa issue.
 Upon his return, he was seen by a scout and soon joined the Montreal Impact Academy.